Free Tobacco Cessation Resources

 Nicotine Replacement Therapy (NRT)

-Nicotine cessation products—also called nicotine replacement therapy (NRT)—have a little bit of nicotine but much less than a cigarette.
+Cessation products—also called nicotine replacement therapy (NRT)—have a little bit of nicotine but much less than a cigarette.
 And NRT products do not contain hundreds of other harmful chemicals found in cigarettes.
 Using NRT can help you handle the physical symptoms of nicotine withdrawal by allowing you to gradually reduce your nicotine intake over time rather than stopping outright.
 This satisfies your nicotine craving and lessens your urge to smoke.

 Medications without Nicotine

 The use of FDA approved medications can significantly increase your chances of quitting for good.
 Some medications, available only with a prescription, help withdrawal symptoms and nicotine cravings but don’t contain nicotine.
 Products like Chantix and Zyban help by reducing nicotine withdrawal symptoms and reducing the urge to smoke.
-Both are available with no out-of-pocket costs* with a prescription specific to smoking cessation.
+Both are available with no out-of-pocket costs* with a prescription specific to tobacco cessation.
 See your doctor to talk about your plan to quit tobacco and to get a prescription if medication is the best option for you.

-* NRT products and other smoking cessation medications are available with no out-of-pocket cost up to certain limits, generally a 90-day supply or in limited cases a 180-day supply within any 365-day period.
+* NRT products and other tobacco cessation medications are available with no out-of-pocket cost up to certain limits, generally a 90-day supply or in limited cases a 180-day supply within any 365-day period.
 These quantities are in line with the recommended guidelines for use of these products and medications.